ansh-mehta7/react/README.md

   the setnewListRestraunt function is used to update the newlistRetraunt state variable it can be updated like a normal js vatriable let [newListRestraunt, setnewListRestyraunt] = useState(restaurantList);

+- useROuterError
+ this is a hoook using this hook gives more information about the error